atimpone/aws-foundation-journey/2-fast-follow-on/2-6-enhanced-security-monitoring-and-compliance.md

 ## Examples

 * An application requires a named IAM user to access the AWS platform with an API key and secret, configure additional alarms and logs when these credentials are used.
+* Restricting the AWS regions in which your teams can deploy resources.

+## Service Control Policies